swiss-territorial-data-lab/proj-hetres/README.md

 * Collection of ground truth by the foresters (September 2022)
 * Addition of extra trees after control of the RF predictions on field (July 2023)
 * Delivery of a point vector file (coordinates + attributes) from the foresters
-* Correction of coordinates with the help of the LiDAR point cloud (visualized with potree) and of the pictures taken on field.
+* Correction of coordinates with the help of the LiDAR point cloud (visualized with potree) and the pictures taken on field.
-* Removal of other species than beech trees
+* Removal of species other than beech trees
-* Removal of candles (very late stage of dead trees, only trunk left)
+* Removal of candles (very late stage of dead trees, where only the trunk is left)
 * Removal of a few trees that are un-sharp on the true orthophoto
-* Delineation of some tree crowns by hand, estimation of other tree crowns with a buffer in function of height around coordinates.
+* Delineation of some tree crowns by hand, estimation of other tree crowns with a buffer in function of the canopy diameter around coordinates.
 * Conversion of 5 health classes (healthy, a bit unhealthy, middle unhealthy, very unhealthy, dead) to 3 classes (healthy, unhealthy, dead)

 #### Structure

-The script expect to find the data in the project folder following the structure presented here below.
+The scripts expect the data in the project folder following the structure presented below.

 ```
 ├── data                          # dataset folder